python/devguide/core-developers/committing.rst

 Changes that require "What's New in Python" entries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If a change is particularly interesting for end users (e.g. new features, significant improvements, or backwards-incompatible changes), add an entry in the "What's New in Python" document (in :cpy-file:`Doc/whatsnew/`) in addition to the ``NEWS`` entry.
+If a change is particularly interesting for end users (for example, new features, significant improvements, or backwards-incompatible changes), add an entry in the "What's New in Python" document (in :cpy-file:`Doc/whatsnew/`) in addition to the ``NEWS`` entry.